pycage/shellfish/doc/tutorial/ui-dragndrop.md

 ### Making Elements Draggable

 The {@link html.Draggable Draggable} element provides a box that can be dragged by the user.
-A copy of the contents of the draggable box stick to the mouse cursor while being dragged.
+A copy of the contents of the draggable box sticks to the mouse cursor while being dragged.

 **Note:** The draggable element must not be a descendant of the target drop